rust-lang/book/src/ch15-05-interior-mutability.md

 ## `RefCell<T>` and the Interior Mutability Pattern

-*Interior mutability* is a design pattern in Rust for allowing you to mutate data that's immutable.
+*Interior mutability* is a design pattern in Rust for allowing you to mutate data even though there are immutable references to that data, which would normally be disallowed by the borrowing rules.
 The interior mutability pattern involves using `unsafe` code inside a data structure to bend Rust's usual rules around mutation and borrowing.
-We haven't yet covered unsafe code, we will in Chapter 20.
-The `unsafe` code is then wrapped in a safe API, and the outer type is still immutable.
+We haven't yet covered unsafe code; we will in Chapter 19.
+The interior mutability pattern is used when you can ensure that the borrowing rules will be followed at runtime, even though the compiler can't ensure that.
+The `unsafe` code involved is then wrapped in a safe API, and the outer type is still immutable.

 Let's explore this by looking at the `RefCell<T>` type that follows the interior mutability pattern.